Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Details of Note Generation in

 \end{prompt}

-Through $\tau$ iterative rounds, the model selects and removes the highest-utility item in each step, resulting in a final quota of $\tau$ high-utility evidence items.
-Their corresponding URLs constitute the machine-selected evidence set $\mathcal{E}_m$, which is later used for retrieval and note generation.
-The distributions of human- and LLM-selected evidence is shown in Figure \ref{fig:evidence-domain-dist}.
+Across $\tau$ iterative rounds, the highest-utility snippet is selected and removed from $\mathcal{P}$, yielding a final quota of $\tau$ evidence items.
+The URLs associated with these items form the machine-selected evidence set $\mathcal{E}_m$, which is subsequently used for retrieval and note generation.
+The distributional differences between human- and LLM-selected evidence are shown in Figure~\ref{fig:evidence-domain-dist}.